Terms and Conditions of Carriage

 - The Customer authorises the Company to set-off, withhold or deduct without prior notice or demand any amount due or payable to the Company by the Customer under this Agreement or any other agreement from any payment made by the Company to the Customer in full or partial satisfaction of any amount owing to the Customer by the Company under this Agreement or any other agreement.
 For the avoidance of doubt, this right of set-off applies to any amount due or payable under any agreement relating to the supply of goods and/or services between the Company and Customer.

 - In the event that the Customer has dealings with one or more of the companies in the Freightways Group, the accounts of the Customer with any of the Freightways Group companies may be combined so that the debit and credit balances are set-off and a net amount only is owed by the Customer to members of the Freightways Group, or to the Customer by the members of the Freightways Group.
-This clause is for the benefit of, and enforceable by Castle Parcels, Freightways Limited and each company within the Freightways Group in accordance with the Contracts (Privity) Act 1982.
+This clause is for the benefit of, and enforceable by Castle Parcels, Freightways Limited and each company within the Freightways Group in accordance with the Contract and Commercial Law Act 2017, Part 2, Subpart 1.

 - If the courier tickets used are of a type which specify that any Goods carried using such tickets will be carried at “Declared Value Risk”, which includes but is not restricted to the 0-3kg courier tickets, then the Company’s liability for loss or damage to Goods in such case is limited to $60.00 including GST per "unit of goods" as defined in the Act.